Chateau Beijing: Chinese buying up Bordeaux estates

 One Chinese firm has just bought a chateau in the Burgundy region, Bordeaux's rival in eastern France.

-Although interested in the Bordeaux's famous name, Chinese buyers have so far shied away from purchasing properties labelled "grand crus" -- the designation for classified vintage wines of the finest quality.

-Chinese investors aim to buy intermediate wine qualities mostly for cost reasons.
-Such properties cost an average of 5 million euros, against 20 times more for a "grand cru", analysts say.

-"Grand crus cost around 800,000 euros per hectare, they don't understand that price, it's unthinkable for them," said a wine grower who has just sold his property near Libourne.
+"Grand crus cost around 800,000 euros ($1.1 million) per hectare, they don't understand that price, it's unthinkable for them," said a wine grower who has just sold his property near Libourne.

 But while Chinese investors do not target the absolute top wine producers, they do want to buy impressive and beautiful buildings.